 Q6.
 How else could you have got the same feeling?
 What would have happened if you had not been able to use our service?
 Q7.
 How long do you think these feelings and changes you described will last - for example as long as you receive our service or longer?
 Will you need more support in the future?
 Q8.
 Was anyone else involved in making these changes happen?
-If so, who were they and how much? do.
-Was anyone else involved in making these changes happen?
-It so, who were they and now indch?
+If so, who were they and how much?
 Q9.
 Has you using our service made a difference to anyone else e.g. family members, neighbours, carers?
 Has anyone else experienced any change?
-Yes No Q10.
+Yes No No Q10.
 Would we be able to contact them to ask them the difference it has made to them?
 Name Phone number Email

 Q11.
-How often do you partake in social activiti es with other people?
+How often do you partake in social activities with other people?

 Less than once a year Weekly

 Less than monthly Daily

-Monthly Duity
+Monthly

 Q12.
-Would you like to socialise more in the cor mmunity?
+Would you like to socialise more in the community?

 Yes Not sure No

 Q13.
-As a result of using our services, have you
+As a result of using our services, have yo ou used health services less?

 Yes - fewer stays in hospital (being No difference

-admitted) No difference
+admitted)

 Yes - fewer visits to A&E No - more visits to doctor

 Yes - fewer visits to doctor No - more visits to hospital

 Q14.
-How often do you receive care and suppor
+How often do you receive care and support from either family members/neighbours?

 Less than once a year Weekly

 Less than monthly Daily

-Daliy

-Monthly t from cororol
+Monthly

 Q15.
-How often do you receive care and suppor
+How often do you receive care and supp port from carers?

 Less than once a year Weekly

 Less than monthly Daily

-Monthly using Local Area Coordination?
+Monthly

 Q16.
-Has your care and support reduced since u
+Has your care and support reduced since e using Local Area Coordination?

 Significantly reduced Slightly increased

 Slightly reduced Significantly Increased

 No difference Not Sure

 Q17.
-Has your care and support reduced since u
+Has your care and support reduced since

 Significantly reduced Slightly increased

 Slightly reduced Significantly Increased

 No difference Not Sure

 Q18.
-Has your fear of crime been reduced since
+Has your fear of crime been reduced since using Local Area Coordination?

 Significantly reduced Slightly increased

 Slightly reduced Significantly Increased

 No difference Not Sure

 Q19.
-Has your risk of fire at home been reduced
+Has your risk of fire at home been reduced since using Local Area Coordination?

 Significantly reduced Slightly increased

 Slightly reduced Significantly Increased

 No difference Not Sure

 Q20.
 Can I ask your current living arrangement?

 Live alone Live with children (how many and if under 10?)

 Live with partner Live with parents/guardians

 Live in Supported Housing Other:

 Q21.
 Can I ask if you own your own home?

 Yes No - renting from Thurrock council/HA

 No - renting privately Other:

 Q22.
-Would you be willing to participate in a fo cus group on Friday 19 th June 2015 at 10 am?
+Would you be willing to participate in a focus group on Friday 19 th June 2015 at 10 am?
 Yes No - other date: No

 Q23.
-Is there anything else you would like to ad d?
+Is there anything else you would like to add?
 Any other comments?

+Q25.15 there anything else you would like to dud.
+Ally other confinence: